DelevoXDG/FlashcardMaster/docs/srs.md

 The Collection Management module is responsible for managing flashcard decks.
 It includes the following functionalities:

 1. **Deck Listing:**
-	- Display a list of decks with their titles and cover images.
+	- Display a list of decks with their relevant info, including titles, cover images and number of cards discovered or mastered.
 	- Allow users to select, add, remove, and modify decks.
 3. **Import and Export Decks**
 	- Enable users to import flashcard decks from external sources and export decks for sharing or backup purposes.